godotengine/godot-docs/classes/class_node.rst

 Description
 -----------

-Nodes are the base bricks with which Godot games are developed.
-They can be set as children of other nodes, resulting in a tree arrangement.
-A given node can contain any number of nodes as children (but there is only one scene tree root node) with the requirement that all siblings (direct children of a node) should have unique names.
+Nodes are Godot's building blocks.
+They can be assigned as the child of another node, resulting in a tree arrangement.
+A given node can contain any number of nodes as children with the requirement that all siblings (direct children of a node) should have unique names.

-Any tree of nodes is called a *scene*.
+A tree of nodes is called a *scene*.
 Scenes can be saved to the disk and then instanced into other scenes.
-This allows for very high flexibility in the architecture and data model of the projects.
-Nodes can optionally be added to groups.
-This makes it easy to reach a number of nodes from the code (for example an "enemies" group) to perform grouped actions.
+This allows for very high flexibility in the architecture and data model of Godot projects.
+Nodes can also optionally be added to groups.
+This makes it possible to access a number of nodes from code (an "enemies" group, for example) to perform grouped actions.

 **Scene tree:** The :ref:`SceneTree<class_scenetree>` contains the active tree of nodes.
 When a node is added to the scene tree, it receives the NOTIFICATION_ENTER_TREE notification and its :ref:`_enter_tree<class_Node__enter_tree>` callback is triggered.
-Children nodes are always added *after* their parent node, i.e. the :ref:`_enter_tree<class_Node__enter_tree>` callback of a parent node will be triggered before its child's.
+Child nodes are always added *after* their parent node, i.e. the :ref:`_enter_tree<class_Node__enter_tree>` callback of a parent node will be triggered before its child's.

 Once all nodes have been added in the scene tree, they receive the NOTIFICATION_READY notification and their respective :ref:`_ready<class_Node__ready>` callbacks are triggered.
-For groups of nodes, the :ref:`_ready<class_Node__ready>` callback is called in reverse order, from the children up to the parent nodes.
+For groups of nodes, the :ref:`_ready<class_Node__ready>` callback is called in reverse order, starting with the children and moving up to the parent nodes.

-It means that when adding a scene to the scene tree, the following order will be used for the callbacks: :ref:`_enter_tree<class_Node__enter_tree>` of the parent, :ref:`_enter_tree<class_Node__enter_tree>` of the children, :ref:`_ready<class_Node__ready>` of the children and finally :ref:`_ready<class_Node__ready>` of the parent (and that recursively for the whole scene).
+This means that when adding a node to the scene tree, the following order will be used for the callbacks: :ref:`_enter_tree<class_Node__enter_tree>` of the parent, :ref:`_enter_tree<class_Node__enter_tree>` of the children, :ref:`_ready<class_Node__ready>` of the children and finally :ref:`_ready<class_Node__ready>` of the parent (recursively for the entire scene tree).

-**Processing:** Nodes can be set to the "process" state, so that they receive a callback on each frame requesting them to process (do something).
-Normal processing (callback :ref:`_process<class_Node__process>`, toggled with :ref:`set_process<class_Node_set_process>`) happens as fast as possible and is dependent on the frame rate, so the processing time *delta* is variable.
-Physics processing (callback :ref:`_physics_process<class_Node__physics_process>`, toggled with :ref:`set_physics_process<class_Node_set_physics_process>`) happens a fixed amount of times per second (by default 60) and is useful to link itself to the physics.
+**Processing:** Nodes can override the "process" state, so that they receive a callback on each frame requesting them to process (do something).
+Normal processing (callback :ref:`_process<class_Node__process>`, toggled with :ref:`set_process<class_Node_set_process>`) happens as fast as possible and is dependent on the frame rate, so the processing time *delta* is passed as an argument.
+Physics processing (callback :ref:`_physics_process<class_Node__physics_process>`, toggled with :ref:`set_physics_process<class_Node_set_physics_process>`) happens a fixed number of times per second (60 by default) and is useful for code related to the physics engine.

 Nodes can also process input events.
-When set, the :ref:`_input<class_Node__input>` function will be called for each input that the program receives.
+When present, the :ref:`_input<class_Node__input>` function will be called for each input that the program receives.
 In many cases, this can be overkill (unless used for simple projects), and the :ref:`_unhandled_input<class_Node__unhandled_input>` function might be preferred; it is called when the input event was not handled by anyone else (typically, GUI :ref:`Control<class_control>` nodes), ensuring that the node only receives the events that were meant for it.

 To keep track of the scene hierarchy (especially when instancing scenes into other scenes), an "owner" can be set for the node with :ref:`set_owner<class_Node_set_owner>`.
 This keeps track of who instanced what.
 This is mostly useful when writing editors and tools, though.

 Finally, when a node is freed with :ref:`free<class_Node_free>` or :ref:`queue_free<class_Node_queue_free>`, it will also free all its children.

-**Networking with nodes:** After connecting to a server (or making one, see :ref:`NetworkedMultiplayerENet<class_networkedmultiplayerenet>`) it is possible to use the built-in RPC (remote procedure call) system to easily communicate over the network.
-By calling :ref:`rpc<class_Node_rpc>` with a method name, it will be called locally, and in all connected peers (peers = clients and the server that accepts connections), with behaviour varying depending on the network mode (:ref:`set_network_mode<class_Node_set_network_mode>`) on the receiving peer.
-To identify which ``Node`` receives the RPC call Godot will use its :ref:`NodePath<class_nodepath>` (make sure node names are the same on all peers).
+**Networking with nodes:** After connecting to a server (or making one, see :ref:`NetworkedMultiplayerENet<class_networkedmultiplayerenet>`) it is possible to use the built-in RPC (remote procedure call) system to communicate over the network.
+By calling :ref:`rpc<class_Node_rpc>` with a method name, it will be called locally and in all connected peers (peers = clients and the server that accepts connections), with behaviour varying depending on the network mode (:ref:`set_network_mode<class_Node_set_network_mode>`) of the receiving peer.
+To identify which node receives the RPC call Godot will use its :ref:`NodePath<class_nodepath>` (make sure node names are the same on all peers).

 Member Function Description
 ---------------------------